vdaas/vald/docs/contributing/coding-style.md

 ## Introduction

 This guideline includes the coding style for all Vald contributors and reviewers.
-Everyone should follow this guideline to keep the style consistent so everyone can understand and contribute to Vald easier once they learn this guideline.
+Everyone should follow this guideline to keep the style consistent, so everyone can understand and contribute to Vald easier once they learn it.
 You should have the basic knowledge of how to write Go before contributing to Vald.
-If you found any bug please create [a GitHub issue](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Fbug%2C+priority%2Fmedium%2C+team%2Fcore&template=bug_report.md&title=) and we will work on it.
+If you find any bugs, please create [a GitHub issue](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Fbug%2C+priority%2Fmedium%2C+team%2Fcore&template=bug_report.md&title=), and we will work on it.

 Please also read the [Contribution guideline](../contributing/contributing-guide.md) before you start contributing to Vald.

-## Code Formatting and Naming Convension
+## Code Formatting and Naming Convention

 Code formatting and naming conventions affect coding readability and maintainability.
-Every developer has a different coding style, luckily Go provides tools to format source code and checking for the potential issue in the source code.
-We recommend using [golines](https://github.com/segmentio/golines) and [gofumpt](https://github.com/mvdan/gofumpt) and [goimports](https://github.com/golang/tools/tree/master/cmd/goimports) to format the source code in Vald, and [golangci-lint](https://github.com/golangci/golangci-lint) with `--enable-all` option.
-We suggest everyone install the plugin for your editor to format the code once you edit the code automatically, and  we suggest using `make format/go` command if you want to format the source code manually.
+Every developer has a different coding style.
+Luckily Go provides tools to format source code and check for potential issues in the source code.
+We recommend using [golines](https://github.com/segmentio/golines), [gofumpt](https://github.com/mvdan/gofumpt), and [goimports](https://github.com/golang/tools/tree/master/cmd/goimports) to format the source code in Vald and [golangci-lint](https://github.com/golangci/golangci-lint) with the `--enable-all` option.
+We suggest everyone install the plugin for your editor to format the code once you edit the code automatically and use `make format/go` command if you want to format the source code manually.

-But having tools to format source code doesn't mean you do not need to care the formatting of the code, for example:
+But having tools to format source code does not mean you do not need to care about the formatting of the code, for example:

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>